vesoft-inc/nebula/docs/rfcs/0001-manage-memory-of-AST-by-arena.md

 # Rationale and alternatives

 The c++ stl container also provide the template argument for custom allocator.
 But it make container type different.
-So the same container with different allocator is different type, and need extra conversion.
+So the same container with different allocator is a different type, and need extra conversion.

 The polymorphic container override the this only if change all container type to polymorphic.
 It's too large change to do.